epfahl/graphene_demo/README.md

 }
 ```

-This returns feature data for the Location with ID=1, where the feature name is
+This returns feature data for the Location with id 1, where the feature name is
 'high' and the dates range from '2016-12-2' to '2016-12-5' (inclusive).